jibsen/pngwolf/README.md

 the most widely used PNG encoders use the zlib library for compression.
 The zlib library favours speed over compression ratio in some cases, so whatever filters are selected to aid compression, the result with zlib may not be the smallest possible.
-The Zopfli library has a Deflate en- coder that favours size over speed at certain settings.
+The Zopfli library has a Deflate encoder that favours size over speed at certain settings.
 So, `pngwolf` attempts to make use of both: a fast zlib setting is used to estimate how well some filter combination aids compression, and when it gets bored, it uses Zopfli to generate the final result.

-Doing this `pngwolf` is able to compress some images better than other optimizers (like `OptiPNG`, `AdvanceCOMP`, `pngcrush`, and `pngout`), either because it finds better filter combinations then they do, or be- cause it uses Zopfli's Deflate implementation.
+Doing this `pngwolf` is able to compress some images better than other optimizers (like `OptiPNG`, `AdvanceCOMP`, `pngcrush`, and `pngout`), either because it finds better filter combinations then they do, or because it uses Zopfli's Deflate implementation.
 It does not attempt to make other optimizations, like converting indexed images to RGB format.

-None of the tools mentioned, including `pngwolf` follow any kind of ho- listic approach to PNG optimization, so to get the best results they need to be used in combination (and sometimes applying them repeatedly or in different orders provides the best results).
-As far as I can tell most other tools do not try to preserve the filter combination in the original image, so `pngwolf` should usually be used last or second-to- last in the optimization process.
+None of the tools mentioned, including `pngwolf` follow any kind of holistic approach to PNG optimization, so to get the best results they need to be used in combination (and sometimes applying them repeatedly or in different orders provides the best results).
+As far as I can tell most other tools do not try to preserve the filter combination in the original image, so `pngwolf` should usually be used last or second-to-last in the optimization process.

-For images that are already optimized using all the other tools, there is about `1%` further reduction to be expected from `pngwolf` for suit- able images.
+For images that are already optimized using all the other tools, there is about `1%` further reduction to be expected from `pngwolf` for suitable images.
 Still, it should be rare to find images on the Web that `pngwolf` cannot compress a little bit further.

 The tool suffers from the lack of a Deflate encoder that makes it easy store the results of data analysis (where are duplicate substrings in